 In short, isolation is experienced, which is a symptom, a consequence, of the lessening possibilities for participation.
 Traditional outlets that enable participation and activation are gone, and new ones to replace them are non-existent.
-Of course, what we described here does not apply only to the village of Mera, but it is the reality of most of the settlements in rural areas in Romania tointerested in community day.
+Of course, what we described here does not apply only to the village of Mera, but it is the reality of most of the settlements in rural areas in Romania today.
 In fact, as stated before, Mera to a certain degree is an exception, with many traditions kept alive, and transmission of the tradition from older generations to the new ones being much stronger than in most cases.
-This was evident in our 2019 barter, where there were contributions from the locals not just from the older or middle generation, but also from the young one: the smallest groups of the local musicians and dancers.
+This was evident in our 2019 barter, where there were contributions from the locals not just from the older or middle generation, but also from the young one: the smallest participation and activation that are Lost When traditional Forms of Social and community gathering can no Longer Function and there is no transmission.
+So, one of the things that need to be done by practitioners interested in community development is to create structures and actions Which enable active participation.

+groups of the local musicians and dancers.
 The event proved very successful and once again generated the kind of 'buzz' in the community that makes barters so special and such an efficient practice.